ivan-hc/AppMan/README.md

 `(sudo) ./INSTALL`

-Add this line at the end of your /home/$USER/.bashrc :
+Now add this line at the end of your /home/$USER/.bashrc :

 `export PATH=$PATH:/opt/bin`

-Update the application's list:
+Download the application's list (no "SUDO" privileges are needed):

 `appman -s` or `appman --sync`

-Now you're ready to go.

 # AppMan usage - Commands
 The script I wrote calls other scripts that I placed in /opt/bin, not just for AppImages.